ocsiddisco/Face-Recognition/README.md

 The app uses the Clarifai API to detect faces on photo's.
 The data collected from the API helps to create a frame around each face.
 This project is the final exercice of the Web Developer course from Zero to Mastery.
+The repository "Face recognition" contains the Front-End, the one called "Face recognition API" contains the Back-End.

 ## Demo